marcojakob/edu.makery/source/_posts/2012-12-18-javafx-tutorial-addressapp-7.md

 The file `build.fxbuild` is used by e(fx)clipse to generate a file that will be used by the Ant build tool.
 If you don't have a `build.fxbuild` file, create a new *Java FX Project* in Eclipse and copy the generated file.

 1. Open `build.fxbuild` from your project root.
 2. Fill out all the fields containing a star.
-For Mac OS: Do not use spaces in Application title as this seems to cause a problem.
+For MacOS: Do not use spaces in Application title as this seems to cause a problem.
-{% img /images/javafx-addressapp/part-7/addressapp04.png %}

-3. Switch to the **Deploy** tab at the bottom.
-4. Select the *Native Package* check box.
-{% img /images/javafx-addressapp/part-7/addressapp05.png %}
+{% img /images/javafx-addressapp/part-7/addressapp04b.png %}

+3. As **Packaging Format** choose `exe` for Windows, `dmg` for MacOS, and `rpm` for Linux.

-5. Go back to the **Overview** tab and click on the link `Generate ant build.xml only` (found on the right side).
+4. Click on the link `Generate ant build.xml only` (found on the right side).
-6. Verify that a new `build` folder and a file `build.xml` is created.
+5. Verify that a new `build` folder and a file `build.xml` is created.

-### Step 4 - Edit build.xml ###
+### Step 4 - Edit build.xml to include icons ###
 E(fx)clipse has generated a file `build/build.xml` which is ready to be executed by **Ant**.
+Our installer icons and resource icons just won't work.
+If you don't want icons you may skip this step.

-As e(fx)clipse (in the current version 0.1.1) can't be told to include additional resources like our `resources` folder and the few installer icons we've added above, we have to manually edit the `build.xml`:
+As e(fx)clipse can't be told (yet?) to include additional resources like our `resources` folder and the few installer icons we've added above, we have to manually edit the `build.xml`:

 Open `build.xml` and find the path `fxant`.
 Add one line for the `${basedir}` (will make our installer icons available):